Import Todoist tasks into Obsidian

 Another good explanation of what you can do with filters is here: https://www.dandywithlens.com/ultimate-guide-todoist-filters/.

-If you want to get all open tasks, select constant text
+If you do not want to apply a filter and get all open tasks, select constant text

 and leave the input field empty.